When Teachers Become Students: Smart Ways to Further Your Career as an Educator

 As a teacher, continuing education can achieve much more than help students.
 It can open doors to make way for promotions, for instance, and bring in high-profile assignments.
 It doesn't matter how far along in your career you are.
 Things can only improve if you never stop learning.

 Finding different educational opportunities

 Online Education: While the conventional path for teachers aiming to boost their skills has always been to attend college or grad school courses in person, online education is considered perfectly acceptable today.
-If you find the right school and self-motivate well, you will find that learning at your own pace makes for good progress.
+If you find the right school and self-motivated well, you will find that learning at your own pace makes for good progress.

-Conventional Formal Education: To many people in teaching, attending formal classes at institutions of higher learning can be difficult, given their work hours.
+Conventional Formal Education: Too many people in teaching, attending formal classes at institutions of higher learning can be difficult, given their work hours.
 Yet, to those who can take time off from their teaching career or find a part-time course, it can be well worth the results.
 Learning directly from a qualified tutor works very well for some, rather than from videos and books.

 Attending Night School: Many professional teachers see night school as the only viable path to attempting conventional in-person learning while maintaining a full load of work.
 It can take a great work ethic to handle both a course load and a career, though.

 Teachers need to invest in networking to get ahead just as one would in any regular career.
 The more one networks, the greater the chances are of coming by desirable work assignments.
 Obtaining assignments through one's connections is not unprofessional, as some might think.
 It doesn't amount to seeking favors or pulling strings.
 Rather, it is simply something that allows people to be in the right place at the right time in a system that is yet far from perfect at identifying great talent.